rust-lang/rust/src/doc/reference.md

 ```

 Return expressions are denoted with the keyword `return`.
 Evaluating a `return`
-expression moves its argument into the output slot of the current function,
+expression moves its argument into the designated output location for the
-destroys the current function activation frame, and transfers control to the
+current function call, destroys the current function activation frame, and
-caller frame.
+transfers control to the caller frame.

 An example of a `return` expression: